Richardinho/react-hero-app-with-routing/README.md

 It's expected that for other parts of your application you will either write your own code or else use a third party library.

 I thought it would be useful to test this idea by creating an SPA using React.
-So as to make a fair comparision with Angular, I decided to create a version of the [Heroes app](https://angular.io/guide/router), which appears in Angular's documentation.
+So as to make a fair comparision with Angular, I decided to create a version of Angular's showcase [Heroes app](https://angular.io/guide/router) from their documentation.

 My aim was to make my React version as close to the original as possible.
 I think I came fairly close to achieving this goal, but I'll let you, the reader, be the judge.